zjc664656505/BQ_PROJECT/README.md

 10. If you are not sure with the procedure or doubt the appropriateness, please contact us so that we can help you.

 File Description:
-1. BQ_LinearRegression.ipynb: Notebook contains the code for training the simple time-series model using linear regression.
+1. BQ_LinearRegression.ipynb: Notebook contains the code for checking assumptions, training models using linear regression.
 2. Report_Data_Management.ipynb: Notebook contains the code for preprocessing, and managing the raw data for the project.
 (Better not run it)
 3. Data_3000.csv: The processed data for modelling in this report which has the sample size of 3000.
 4. BQ_DataVisualization.ipynb: Notebook includes the code for dataset visualization for important sectors, Pearson Correlations between financial variables, and the differences between and within different sectors and states.